-“Consider it your Christmas present,” Nick said.
+“Consider it your Christmas present,” Jack said.
 “Buy yourself something.
 Like a nice pair of gloves.”

 An Uber pulled into his driveway.

-“It was nice meeting you,” Nick said, offering his hand.
+“It was nice meeting you,” Jack said, offering his hand.
 He didn’t intend to come across so formal.
 She shook it.
 He sensed that she felt the same way he did.

 “I know this might be asking for a lot, but can we do this again?”
-Nick asked.
+Jack asked.

 “I would love that,” Mary said, appearing genuinely touched.
 “Anytime.
 You know where to find me.
 But only under one circumstance.”